dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/elicitation-preparation-materials.md

 Explanation: Elicitation Preparation Materials are designed to optimize the time spent in elicitation sessions, making efficient use of stakeholders' time and ensuring quick progress in the project.

 Question: What types of elements might be included in Elicitation Preparation Materials?
-A: Elicitation objectives, agenda, background information, questions, and presentation materials
+A: Elicitation goals, agenda, background info, questions, and presentation materials
-B: Financial statements and budget forecasts for the project
+B: Financial statements and budget forecasts for the project and its activities
 C: Legal contracts and compliance documents
-D: Technical specifications and architectural blueprints
+D: Technical specifications and architectural blueprints for the project
 Answer: A
 Explanation: Elicitation Preparation Materials can include various elements like stated objectives for the activity, a schedule or agenda, background information, a set of questions to guide the process, and presentation materials.